kimjaydot/UT-Week1-HTML-CSS/README.md

 # UT-Week1-HTML-CSS

-This is one of my first assignments from UT Houston Coding Bootcamp.
+This is one of my first exercises from UT Houston Coding Bootcamp Program.
 We learned how to use Git, write HTML and CSS.

 ## Sample Page